ssrikantan/ssrikantan.github.io/_posts/2021-04-08-dev-approach-data-projects.md

 ### Data Engineering

-Raw data from upstream systems is continuosly pushed to the Landing Zone in Azure Data Lake Store Gen2 (ADLS Gen2).
+Raw data from upstream systems is continuously pushed to the Landing Zone in Azure Data Lake Store Gen2 (ADLS Gen2).
 These are compressed files that contain data in csv, ORC formats.
 Autoloader in Azure Databricks is used to incrementally pick up the incoming files, extract the data in csv, ORC Formats and store them back in ADLS Gen2, as Bronze Datasets.
 The next stage in the ELT process involves validating the schema of the data before storing them as Silver Datasets.
 The final stage involves data validation and cleansing before storing as the Gold Datasets.
 The cleansed data is used as the base for Data Exploration, and Data science work downstream.
 Data in the Silver and Gold Datasets are stored in Delta Tables.

 ### Data Science

-Data Science Engineers use the interactive Data exloration capabilities available in Jupyter Notebooks, to explore the Gold Datasets in ADLS Gen2, merge and filter data in them to identify Features that would be  useful in the Data science Experiments.
+Data Science Engineers use the interactive Data exploration capabilities available in Jupyter Notebooks, to explore the Gold Datasets in ADLS Gen2, merge and filter data in them to identify features that would be useful in the Data science Experiments.
 These feature Datasets are stored as Delta Tables in ADLS Gen2.
-Machine Learning Models are authored as Azure Databricks Mlflow Experiments, that leverage the Feature Datasets.
+Machine Learning Models are authored as Azure Databricks MLflow Experiments, that leverage the Feature Datasets.
 Jupyter Notebooks are used for the interactive authoring of the experiments, to try out different approaches and techniques before arriving at a Machine Learning Model that provides the optimal results.
-Mlflow is used for tracking the outcomes from across different experiments, and to train, score and store the ML Models in the mlflow Registry.
+MLflow is used for tracking the outcomes from across different experiments, and to train, score and store the ML Models in the MLflow Registry.

 ## Development Tools and approach

 The architecture used to host the development environment is shown below.
-Part of the development, particularly in Data Engineering is done directly on Azure Databricks Notebooks, and partly done locally using Visual Studio Code and Jupyter Noteboks.
+Part of the development, particularly in Data Engineering is done directly on Azure Databricks Notebooks, and partly done locally using Visual Studio Code and Jupyter Notebooks.
 Dev Containers are used to package the development environment as code that can run in Docker Containers on the Developer's Machine.
 Inner loop development workflow is followed by which the code written locally is deployed and run inside a Databricks cluster in Azure Databricks Cluster, at development time.
 The ability to connect to an Azure Databricks cluster from the local development environment is done through the Jupyterlabs integration with Databricks, and also through Databricks Connect.

 <img src="../../../images/DevEnvironment.png" alt="DevEnvironment" height="750px"/>